apache/openwhisk/docs/reference.md

 The system attempts to invoke the action once, resulting in one of the following four outcomes:
 - *success*: the action invocation completed successfully.
 - *application error*: the action invocation was successful, but the action returned an error value on purpose, for instance because a precondition on the arguments was not met.
-- *action developer error*: the action was invoked, but it completed abnormally, for instance the action did not catch an exception, or there was a syntax error.
+- *action developer error*: the action was invoked, but it completed abnormally, for instance the action did not catch an exception, or a syntax error existed.
-- *whisk internal error*: the system was unable to invoke the action The outcome is recorded in the `status` field of the activation record, as document in a following section.
+- *whisk internal error*: the system was unable to invoke the action.
+The outcome is recorded in the `status` field of the activation record, as document in a following section.

-Every invocation that is successfully received, and that the user may get billed for, will eventually have an activation record.
+Every invocation that is successfully received, and that the user might be billed for, will eventually have an activation record.

 ## Activation record